Fannin County Courthouse in Bonham, Texas

 Fannin County sits at the edge of the Red River — ranch land, small towns, and the kind of deep-rooted Texas communities where families have held the same land for generations.
 Those landowners are now facing appraisal values shaped by DFW spillover pressure they never asked for, billed at rates set by a commissioners court that passed a 2024 budget requiring a draw from reserves to balance.
 The tax levy keeps climbing.
 The land hasn’t changed.

 In 2024, Fannin County property owners filed 2,180 protests and recovered $1.51 million in tax savings.
 Sixty-four percent of informal protests resulted in a reduction.
-Only 7% of parcels were protested — meaning the vast majority of owners who could have pushed back didn’t.
+Only about 7% of parcels were protested in 2024 (Texas Comptroller, 2024 Appraisal District Operations Survey) — meaning the vast majority of owners who could have pushed back didn’t.
 The tools below will help you be one who does.

 📅 Protest Deadline Calculator